ReelShort

-ReelShort is an American-based company owned by Crazy Maple Studio, which is backed and partially owned by Beijing-based digital publisher COL Group.
-It is a short-form video streaming app specializing in duanjus designed for mobile viewing, often referred to as vertical entertainment.
+ReelShort is a Chinese short-form video streaming app specializing in duanju.
+It is owned by Crazy Maple Studio, which is backed and partially owned by Beijing-based digital publisher COL Group.

-ReelShort's duanjus (short drama) emphasize rapid plot twists, heightened emotional conflicts, and minimal character development.
+ReelShort's short dramas emphasize rapid plot twists, heightened emotional conflicts, and minimal character development.
 The production values are notably low, with simple sets, costumes, and a cast of predominantly unknown actors.

 Background

 Despite the failure of similar short-format television platforms in the United States, such as the closure of Quibi in 2020, it has become a popular format in China.
 Initially filling a void created by movie theater closures during the COVID-19 pandemic, duanju became popular with Chinese viewers seeking quick entertainment.
 ReelShort was founded in August 2022 to introduce duanju to an international audience.

-In January 2024, French outlets including France Inter, France Info, Midi Libre and Courrier International introduced ReelShort as the “TikTok of series,” marking its first broad media coverage in France.
+In January 2024, French outlets including France Inter, France Info, Midi Libre and Courrier International introduced ReelShort as the "TikTok of series," marking its first broad media coverage in France.